Looking for OPAL? LITHIUM? SCHEELITE? RARE EARTHS?

 Initially the torch is about 3m from the rock, then about 2m and finally about 1m.

 Scheelite is the ore for Tungsten.
-It glows bright white/bluish-white.
-To find it you need a SHORT WAVE UV source.
+In its pure form it glows bright white/bluish-white under SW UV.
+To find scheelite you need a Short Wave UV source.
 Any of our Short Wave torches can be used.
-It does not glow at all under LW or MW.
+Several companies have bought our FS12, and have reported great results.
+Scheelite does not glow at all under LW or MW.